 Everyone sheds hair, we just do it at different rates.
-Over in the United States, research has shown that the most common cause of hair loss, androgenetic alopecia, affects men (50 million) more than women (30 million).
+Over in the United States, research has shown that the most common cause of hair loss in men, androgenetic alopecia, affects 50 million males and 30 million females.

 What illnesses cause hair loss?

-– Alopecia areata – this is a condition which is characterised by the hair falling out in patches.
-Sometimes these patches can be so small that they go unnoticed, but in other cases the patches can connect and be more prominent.
-Alopecia areata is an autoimmune disease which occurs when the hair follicles are attacked by the immune system, which results in hair loss.
-The condition affects the scalp, and in some cases other parts of the body.
+– Alopecia areata – this is a condition that is characterised by the hair falling out in patches.
+Sometimes these patches can be so small that they go unnoticed, but in other cases, the patches can connect and be more prominent.
+Alopecia areata is an autoimmune disease that occurs when the hair follicles are attacked by the immune system, which results in hair loss.
+The condition affects the scalp and in some cases other parts of the body.

 – Lupus – another autoimmune disease with symptoms such as tiredness, joint stiffness and pain, and a rash, lupus can also cause hair loss.
 In some cases, the hair grows back, and in other cases, it doesn’t.
-The reason for the hair loss is that lupus causes inflammation, discoid lesions and sores, and is sometimes treated by medications which can lead to hair loss.
+The reason for the hair loss is that lupus causes inflammation, discoid lesions, and sores, and is sometimes treated by medications that can lead to hair loss.

 – Cancer – the chemotherapy which is needed to treat different forms of cancer – like Hodgkin’s lymphoma, for instance – causes hair loss.
-There are also other cancer treatments which can cause hair loss, such as radiation therapy, a stem cell transplant and targeted therapy.
+There are also other cancer treatments that can cause hair loss, such as radiation therapy, a stem cell transplant, and targeted therapy.
 These kinds of treatments damage the cells which assist hair growth.

 – Burning scalp syndrome – this condition is characterised by a tingling sensation in the scalp, but it should be noted that in most cases, burning scalp syndrome is actually a symptom of other conditions which cause hair loss; such as sunburn, reactions to specific hair products, and nerve or skin trauma.